 Employees may elect to convert accumulated sick leave to deferred compensation.
-The extra pay may only be used to fund "catch-up" contributions to deferred compensation.
+The extra pay may only be used to fund IRS designated "catch-up" contributions (which may include the pre-retirement catch-up or age 50 catch-up) to deferred compensation.
 The following restrictions apply to this program:

-- 1. The employee shall have a minimum of 15 years of service with the City of Beverly Hills. - 2.
-The individual's sick leave accrual balance cannot be reduced below 500 hours. - 3.
+- 1. The employee shall have a minimum of 15 years of service with the City of Beverly Hills. - The individual's sick leave accrual balance cannot be reduced below 500 hours. - 3.
 Contribution amounts and deferral limits will be governed by IRS Code restrictions and the deferred compensation plan rules related to "catch-up" contributions. - 4.
 An employee may only convert the amount of sick leave he/she would be eligible to receive if he/she separated from service at the time of the sick leave conversion to deferred compensation.